Managing Default Contagion in Inhomogeneous Financial Networks: Introduction

-An alternative approach, and the one being followed here, is to consider a random graph which is such that a typical sample resembles the important statistical characteristics such as the degree distribution of the real network.
-One of the biggest strengths of this approach is that it allows for the employment of the powerful tool of probabilistic limit theorems to asymptotically obtain analytic results for large networks in the analysis of systemic risk.
-Moreover, these results are then robust with respect to local changes of the network over time as they are expressed in terms of statistical characteristics of financial networks which have been shown to be relatively stable over time (see e.\,g.~\cite{Cont2013}).
+An alternative approach, and the one being followed here, is to consider a random graph which is such that a typical sample resembles the important statistical characteristics -- for example the degree distribution -- of the real network.
+A strength of this approach is that it allows for the employment of probabilistic limit theorems to asymptotically obtain analytic results for large networks in the analysis of systemic risk.
+Moreover, these results are then robust with respect to local changes of the network over time, as they are expressed in terms of statistical characteristics of financial networks which have been shown to be relatively stable over time, see e.\,g.~\cite{Cont2013}.
 A popular choice for such a random model is the configuration model, as pursued by Amini et al.~\cite{Cont2016,Amini2014c} for example.
-Among other results, there it was shown that a financial network is resilient to small initial shocks if and only if a specific measure depending only on the number of so-called \emph{contagious links} is negative; a debt is referred to as contagious if the bank cannot sustain the default of the corresponding counterparty.
+Among other results, they showed that a financial network is resilient to small initial shocks if and only if a specific measure only depending on the number of so-called \emph{contagious links} is negative; a debt is referred to as contagious if the bank cannot sustain the default of the corresponding counterparty.
 Thus, in this approach resilience is a property that can be characterized in terms of local effects only.